WildCodeSchool/2023-01-EN-Berlin-Remote2-CohortManifesto/README.md

 ## Emotional safety

 1. **for me:** I trust that others are ...
-2. **for others:** I am ...

-> ... putting a conscious effort into not emotionally manipulating, bullying, lobbying with others, passing hidden messages, or using silent aggression with anyone.
-Instead, we have complete faith that everyone in the classroom will communicate openly and honestly with one another and that we will use effective and empathetic communication to achieve harmony, overcome conflict, and widen our perspectives.
+> ... putting a conscious effort into not emotionally manipulating me, bullying me, lobbying with others against me, passing hidden messages to me when I am not aware, speak against me behind my back, and/or using silent aggression towards me.
+Instead, I have complete faith that everyone in the classroom will communicate openly and honestly with me and that we will use effective and empathetic communication to achieve harmony, overcome conflict, and widen our perspectives.

+2. **for others:** I will be ...

+ > ... putting a conscious effort into not emotionally manipulating anyone, bullying anyone, lobbying with others against anyone, passing hidden messages to anyone, speak against anyone behind their back, and/or using silent aggression towards anyone.
+Instead, I will be communicating openly and honestly with others with whom I have beef and I will exercise reflection and empathy to try to understand their point of view, to achieve harmony, overcome conflict, and use this an opportunity to widen my perspective.

 ## Logical safety